ExcelFunctions.net

 The above weighted average formula returns the value 849.00.

-Further information on calculating a weighted average in Excel can be found on the Microsoft Help and Support website.
+A video explaining the calculation of a weighted average in Excel is provided on the Microsoft Office Support website.